cloudlinux/cloudlinux-doc/docs/limits/README.md

 ```
  </div>

-PMEM LVE limit should be lower than 512 MB.
+PMEM LVE limit should not be lower than 512 MB.

 Validation does not affect limits operation in any way.
 Even if invalid limits have been set, they will be applied for users/resellers.